ChrisDc777/social-acea/README.md

 # TheGram

 TheGram is a social media platform with all the modern features.
+Additional: Explore Feed, Stories, etc.

 ## Installation